michaelcauduro92/OSHIFT/README.md

 But before you need to create a mongodb image from the browser catalog and use it as a service for your project. you don't have to setup anything, follow the steps and once done you'll se a mongodb pod running on your porject, you can now use the mongo secrets as environments to inject to your spring boot microservice (in this case microservice A that need and communicate with a mongodb).

-now you can do the microservice's connection explained before and once done you can build and deploy your microservices in openshift, then create a route and test the connection.
+now you can do the microservice's connection explained before and once done you can build and deploy your microservices in openshift, then create a route and test the connection. inspect the microservices structure and the endpoint so you'll understand better the functionality of those.
+Enjoy
+Michael Cauduro